frakkerman/colboost/README.md

   Introduced in *our paper* (2025)

 - **QRLPBoost**
-  Quadratically Regularized LPBoost, ERLPBoost variant with second-order approximation of KL-divergence regularization.
+  Quadratically Regularized LPBoost with second-order KL-divergence approximation.
   Introduced in *our paper* (2025)

 - **LPBoost**